 Summer Solstice

-On the Summer Solstice, the Sun reaches the zenith of its annual journey.
+At Summer Solstice, the Sun reaches the zenith of its annual journey.
 We celebrate the longest day and shortest night.
-It is a magical time: nature is blossoming.
-The veil between the worlds is thin: sprites and spirits easily cross between them and we may even catch a glimpse of the little folk.
+It is a magical time: nature is vibrant and the veil between the worlds is thin: sprites and spirits easily cross between them, and we may even catch a glimpse of the little folk.

 Winter Solstice